gruntjs/grunt-docs/Configuring-tasks.md

 This guide explains how to configure tasks for your project using a Gruntfile.
 If you don't know what a Gruntfile is, please read the [[Getting Started]] guide and check out a [[Sample Gruntfile]].

 ## Grunt Configuration
 Task configuration is specified in your Gruntfile via the `grunt.initConfig` method.
-This configuration will mostly be under task-named properties, but may contain any other arbitrary data.
-Because most tasks only care about their data, other properties will be ignored.
+This configuration will mostly be under task-named properties, but may contain any arbitrary data.
+As long as properties don't conflict with properties your tasks require, they will be otherwise ignored.

+Also, because this is JavaScript, you're not limited to JSON; you may use any valid JavaScript here.
+You may even programmatically generate the configuration if necessary.

 ```js
 grunt.initConfig({